-Another natural alternative to hydroquinone is azelaic acid, which you can find in wheat, barley and rye.
-Since all these grains contain gluten, be sure to check with your product’s manufacturer before using if you’re allergic to gluten.
+Another natural alternative to hydroquinone is azelaic acid, which you can find in wheat, barley, and rye.
+Since all these grains contain gluten, be sure to check with your product’s manufacturer before using them if you’re allergic to gluten.

 Azelaic acid helps treat hyperpigmentation successfully.
 It isn’t just beneficial for hyperpigmentation but may also help to scar and is actually a natural exfoliator.

 Like many hydroquinone alternatives, you shouldn’t use azelaic acid on broken skin or active inflammation, and people with sensitive skin may be more reactive to it.
 However, azelaic acid may also be beneficial for acne and rosacea in some individuals, making it a versatile skincare ingredient.

 Glycolic is a type of alpha hydroxy acid (AHA) and you can use it for hyperpigmentation, especially hyperpigmentation that occurs after a skin injury or inflammation.
 It’s usually plant-derived from sugarcane or even beets.

 Dermatologists can use glycolic acid in a product or on its own as a chemical peel, although people who have sensitive skin may not tolerate glycolic peels.
 Always know your skin type before introducing a new ingredient or product into your routine to be safe!

 Kojic acid is actually a type of fungus that has antioxidant and anti-inflammatory properties and inhibits tyrosinase, the enzyme involved in the production of melanin.
 You can use kojic acid on its own or in combination with other ingredients to help improve hyperpigmentation.

 Not only you can use it with niacinamide and vitamin C, but also with hydroquinone.
 People with sensitive skin may react to stronger concentrations of kojic acid, but generally, people consider this ingredient to be safe for most skin types.